When a relationship ends, the financial impact can be as stressful as the emotional one.

 - Giving you predictable payments so budgeting becomes easier.

 This creates a manageable path forward and helps you rebuild independently.
+For a full overview, visit how to file a consumer proposal.

 What Happens to Joint Debt After Divorce or Separation

-Many people are surprised to learn that banks do not honour separation agreements.
 Even if your ex-partner promises to pay a joint debt, the creditor will still hold both of you responsible.
+Our detailed page on secured and unsecured debt explains why certain joint debts qualify.

 A consumer proposal helps with joint debt because: